irisnet/irishub/docs/validators/How-to-participate-in-onchain-governance.md

 * Validators/Delegators: Validators and delegators are responsible for securing the network.
 They need to actively involved in governance proposals or their credit will be damaged.

-* Community Members: They could come up with interesting for improvement of network
+* Community Members: They could come up with interesting for improvement of network. block explorers and other low level service providers, exchanges, speculators, application developers, users, journalists and passive observers